Summary

 Renewals fail if ISRG Root X1 not installed

-If your server does not have ISRG Root X1 installed, Certify The Web will fail to build your certificate when it renews.
+If your server does not have ISRG Root X1 installed, Certify Certificate Manager will fail to build your certificate when it renews.
 The certificate order with Let's Encrypt will succeed but the actual build and install of the PFX file will fail.
-You must update Certify The Web to the latest version or at least install the ISRG Root X1 certificate if your renewals are failing for this reason.
+You must update to the latest version or at least install the ISRG Root X1 certificate if your renewals are failing for this reason.
 Otherwise, you will hit the Let's Encrypt rate limit for duplicate certificate orders and your certificate will not fully renew.

 Further Troubleshooting